MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Commercialization.md

 ---
-title: Developing a commercial strategy for generative AI applications
+title: Developing a commercial strategy for generative AI applications built with the Microsoft Cloud
 description: This article helps you decide your application's commercialization strategy by giving an overview of important factors and real-world examples.
 author: miglaros
 ms.author: miglaros